lee-zhg/install-OKD-centos7-ibmcloud/README.md

 1. Command `terraform destroy` can remove your virtual server instance when you no longer need it.

     > **NOTE: don't execute command `terraform destroy` now.**

-## Verify your Virtual Server Instance

-1. Login to `IBM Cloud console` at `https://cloud.ibm.com`.

-1. Navigate to `Devices` at `https://cloud.ibm.com/classic/devices`.

-1. The new virtual server instance should show up on the list.

 ## Collect Information of the Virtual Server Instance